Minh-Ha-Quang/minh-ha-quang.github.io/index.md

 ### News

+December 2025: I will give an invited talk at the [The Second Sydney Workshop on Mathematics of Data Science (Sydney-MDS 2025)](https://sydney-mds.github.io/Sydney-MDS2025/), University of Sydney, Australia

 February 2025: I gave an invited talk at the [Erwin Schrodinger Institute Thematic Program on Infinite-Dimensional Geometry: Theory and Applications](https://www.esi.ac.at/events/e550/), Vienna, Austria

 December 2024: I gave an invited talk at the [Joint Meeting of the New Zealand, Australian, and American Mathematical Societies, Special Session on Recent Developments in Data Science and Machine Mearning](https://ms-meet-2024.blogs.auckland.ac.nz/), Auckland, New Zealand